ScottArbeit/Grace/docs/Frequently asked questions.md

 With the growth of satellite Internet, we're connecting more and more of the world at high-enough bandwidth to use centralized version control without issue.
 And I'm not designing for the 0.000001% "but I'm on a flight without Internet" scenario.

 If being able to use local version control while you're not connected to the Internet is an important scenario for you, please use Git.
 It's great at that.
-I'm guessing that there's just a small - important, but small - percentage of programmers in the world that _really need_ that, and that designing something that assumes connectivity isn't a barrier for the vast majority of us.
+I'm guessing that there's still a small - important, but small - percentage of programmers in the world that _really need_ that.
+For the vast majority of us, though, assuming a working Internet connection isn't a big deal anymore.

 Anyway, Grace won't stop you from continuing to edit the local copies of your files that you already have.
 When your Internet connection resumes, `grace watch` will catch you up immediately.

 ## Have you thought about using blockchain to...
 🤦🏼‍♂️ Just... no.

+## Can Grace do live two-way synchronization with Git repositories?
+No, it can't.
+Two-way synchronization is a non-goal.

+One-time initial import from a Git repo will be supported, and point-in-time export to a `git bundle` file will be supported, but not continuous two-way synchronization.

+Grace just has a fundamentally different design than Git.
+That's intentional.
+Two-way synchronization would involve a messy translation between what Git calls a _merge_ and what Grace calls a _promotion_, and I don't see a good way right now to handle that well without writing a _lot_ of code and handling a _lot_ of edge cases, and that's time better spent on everything else I need to do.

 ## What are the scalability limits for Grace?
 Answer #1: It depends on the PaaS services that Grace is deployed on.
 In general, Grace itself is really fast, and will take advantage of however fast the underlying services it depends on will run.